• Home

 Not surprisingly, semen type also influences the rate of embryo recovery, with higher recovery rates for mares bred with fresh or chilled semen.
 Typically in a young, fertile mare using good quality semen, we can expect an embryo recovery rate of approximately 80% and a transfer success rate of approximately 90%.
 These figures can vary tremendously if older or sub-fertile mares are used but give an indication of what you should expect.

 While embryo transfer is quite expensive to conduct due to the amount of work and level of expertise required, it is quickly becoming a widely used technique amongst many mare owners.
-We are seeing many people take advantage of our 'fixed price' offer as it gives them confidence knowing that if we don't achieve a pregnancy they won't be thousands of dollars out of pocket.
-For more details on our pricing system or if you are interested in learning more about successfully breeding an ET foal, please contact Olive Grove Equine Clinic on 9571 3992 or email info@ogec.com.au.
+Historically we used a 'fixed pricing' option, however, this effectively resulted in fertile mares subsidising the sub-fertile ones.
+We now charge fee for service, so it is far more cost effective as an owner if you have a fertile donor mare.
+For more details on our pricing system or if you are interested in learning more about successfully breeding an ET foal, please contact Olive Grove Equine Clinic on 0403707495 or email info@ogec.com.au.

 We use cookies to enable essential functionality on our website, and analyze website traffic.
 By clicking Accept you consent to our use of cookies.
 Read about how we use cookies.